PooyehA/Deep-LASI/docs/source/documentation.rst

    *.tdat,  "File containing the mapping information" *.xxx,   "File containing simulated traces"

-Files ending with *.mdat are the standard format for saving extracted traces.
+Files ending with *.mdat contain extracted or imported traces.
+Mdat-Files are the standard format by *Deep-LASI*.
+- description --> connection with Matlab file format
+- description of save data structure
+- requirements for data sets to be imported ...

 Files ending with *.tdat are generated after mapping different detection channels.
 They contain information on potential changes with respect to translational and rotational offsets as well as differences in magnification.
 Mapping files are generated before trace extraction usually via a separate movie with calibration pattern and used for matching single-molecule co-localizations between different channels.

+Files ending with *.XXX --> description Simon about his simulated Datasets ?

 Exported Data Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~